 About the Program

-Today our executive director Professor Ernst opened the first edition of the Program of Global Impact Leadership (PLIG 2018), a project of GCL2017 alumnus from Uruguay and GCL Seal recipient Felipe Paullier.
+LALP executive director Professor Ernst opened the first edition of the Program of Global Impact Leadership (PLIG 2018), a project of GCL2017 alumnus from Uruguay and GCL Seal recipient Felipe Paullier.

 LALP executive director Ricardo Ernst was invited by the Business Council of Latin America (CEAL) and the president of Honduras to address the council and discuss some of the governability challenges facing the region.

-On April 26, 2018, Juan Sebastián Rozo Rengifo (ILG 2017 alum) was commissioned as Minister of Information and Communication Technologies (MINTIC) of Colombia.
-Previously, he served as Vice-Minister of Connectivity and Digitalization.
+On April 26, 2018, Juan Sebastián Rozo Rengifo (ILG 2017 alum) was commissioned as minister of information and communication technologies (MINTIC) of Colombia.
+Previously, he served as vice-minister of connectivity and digitalization.

 President DeGioia awarded the Patrick Healy Award 2018 to LALP executive director Professor Ricardo Ernst during this year's John Carroll Weekend in Seattle on April 14, 2018.
 Congratulations and thank you, Professor Ernst, for your leadership!